Sydney floods impact 50,000 around Australia's largest city - NewsBreak

 An attempt to tow the ship with tugboats into open ocean ended when a towline snapped in an 11-meter (36-foot) swell late Monday, Port Authority chief executive Philip Holliday said.

-The ship was maintaining its position on Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The ship was maintaining its position Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The original plan had been for the ship’s crew to repair their engine at sea.
 The new plan was to tow the ship to Sydney when weather and sea conditions calmed as early as Wednesday, Holliday said.
-The original plan had been for the ship’s crew to repair their engine at sea.

 “We’re in a better position than we were yesterday,” Holliday said.
 “We’re in relative safety.”